benbav/april_fools/readme.md

-## only works on mac os but makes the computer say nonsense every hou on april first if its open
+## only works on mac os but makes the computer say nonsense every hour on april first if its on

 ### open terminal, copy the below command into it and hit enter